 (Vinnie to Peter): "Orin suspected I'd lusted with him!
 And I had".
-(Peter): "You - you couldn't!".
+(Peter): "You-you couldn't!".
 (Vinnie): "Why shouldn't I?
 I wanted him!
-I wanted to learn love from him - love that wasn't a sin!
+I wanted to learn love from him-love that wasn't a sin!
 And I did, I tell you!
-He had me".
-(Peter): "Mother and Hazel were right about you - you are bad at heart...
-I hope you'll be punished" (2.1052 f.).
-80
+He had me!".
+(Peter): "Mother and Hazel were right about you-you are bad at heart...
+I hope you'll be punished" (II, 1052-53).
+81

 Christine Mannon's suicide was in fact a decision in favour of the light, the only effective weapon available to her against the shadowy nature of the moral code that condemned her and against the insufferable punishment that the just wanted to impose on her.
 We know that O'Neill was a constant reader of Nietzsche's Thus Spake Zarathustra, and we also know that "For Nietzsche the tragic spirit equalled a religious faith...
 Out of the need to justify existence after the death of the old God was born the concept of the superman, the man who welcomes pain as a necessity for inner growth and who, like the protagonists in Greek tragedy, achieves spiritual attainment through suffering".
-81 However, this clearly Nietzschean Vinnie, incarcerated in something worse than a prison - a house-tomb, and unwilling to go outside or see anyone, outside the sphere of the sun's light until death, deprived even of the comforting colours of the flowers, subjects herself to the tragic darkness of man.
+82 However, this clearly Nietzschean Vinnie, incarcerated in something worse than a prison-a house-tomb, and unwilling to go outside or see anyone, outside the sphere of the sun's light until death, deprived even of the comforting colours of the flowers, subjects herself to the tragic darkness of man.
 Her action is not, however, a feeble one and it seems that, in a certain way, she comes to understand herself by the simple fact of accepting her own tragic fate.
-82 She will contemplate the shadows of the Mannons and her own shadow, and will accept that a happy life in which pure love triumphs is an Idea too elevated or geographically distant - like the Blessed Isles - to avoid being reduced to a mere simulacrum.
+83 She will contemplate the shadows of the Mannons and her own shadow, and will accept that a happy life in which pure love triumphs is an Idea too elevated or geographically distant-like the Blessed Isles-to avoid being reduced to a mere simulacrum.
 She becomes, for O'Neill, a symbol of the human beings for whom the time has come to expiate the very fact of being born and of believing themselves the legitimate occupants of open spaces, when, besieged by a heavy sense of guilt, the tragic obligation of most men and women in this world is to occupy the dark housetomb-cave:

 (Vinnie to Seth): "...
-I'm bound here - to the Mannon dead!...
+I'm bound here-to the Mannon dead!...
 Don't be afraid.
 I'm not going the way Mother and Orin went.
 That's escaping punishment.
 And there's no one left to punish me.
 I'm the last Mannon.
 I've got to punish myself!
-Living alone here with the dead is a worse act of justice than death or prison!
-I'll never go out or see anyone!
-I'll have the shutters nailed close so no sunlight can ever get in.
-I'll live alone
+Living

-^{}O'Neill... emphasizes one facet of Rousseanistic primitivism - the sexual freedom of primitive peoples.
-The New-England Puritan preoccupation with the evil of sexual pleasure explains the majority of the emotional difficulties in Mourning Becomes Electra" (Curran 1975, 374).
+81"O'Neill... emphasizes one facet of Rousseanistic primitivism-the sexual freedom of primitive peoples.
+The New-England Puritan preoccupation with the evil of sexual pleasure explains the majority of the emotional difficulties in Mourning Becomes Electra" (Curran 1975, p.
+374).

-Törnqvist 2000, 20.
-And also Brietzke 2001, 165: "Suffering as the context from which tragedy emerges leads to the individuals ultimate failure or death.
+82Törnqvist 2000 in Manheim 2000, p.
+20. And also Brietzke 2001, p.
+165: "Suffering as the context from which tragedy emerges leads to the individuals ultimate failure or death.
 Nietzsche views this struggle as spirituality uplifting".

-["]The only person Lavinia means to help by sending Peter away and entombing herself in the house is, paradoxically, herself...
+83 The only person Lavinia means to help by sending Peter away and entombing herself in the house is, paradoxically, herself...
 Raised in a puritanical, military household to believe duty, justice, and honor...
-Lavinia's self-incarceration as a result of her self-recognition is totally consistent with her headstrong character" (Voglino 1999, 72, 74).
+Lavinia's self-incarceration as a result of her self-recognition is totally consistent with her headstrong character" (Voglino1999, 72, 74).